 The research, which used a sample of 100 subjects and questionnaire data, indicates several directions for further research.
 Future research could look at how having multiple subscriptions influences the consumers' price sensitivity or take a segmentation perspective to meet the consumers' diverse needs.
 Furthermore, behavioral data could provide more information about real consumption and price sensitivity.
-In conclusion, there is low price sensitivity among subscription users due to perceived value, convenience, and low perceived cognitive effort.
-The price sensitivity in the pay-per-product models depends on the age and income of the customers, while it does not depend much on age and income in subscription models.
+In conclusion, there is low price sensitivity in the pay-per-product models depends on the age and income of the customers, while it does not depend much on age and income in subscription models.
 These ideas can help business organizations make the right pricing decisions depending on the consumers' behavior and other psychological factors.